datanav/docs/commandlineclient.rst

 Introduction
 ============

-Sesam provides a commandline client for controlling the service and for working with the data in the datahub.
+Sesam provides a command line client for controlling the service and for working with the data in the datahub.

-The commandline client works by sending http-requests to the Sesam (:ref:`api-top`).
-You can therefore in principle use for instance `curl <http://manpages.ubuntu.com/manpages/lucid/man1/curl.1.html>`_ to do everything that you can do with the commandline client.
-The purpose of the commandline client is to make the api functionality easier accessable from the commandline.
+The command line client works by sending http-requests to the Sesam (:ref:`api-top`).
+You can therefore in principle use for instance `curl <http://manpages.ubuntu.com/manpages/lucid/man1/curl.1.html>`_ to do everything that you can do with the command line client.
+The purpose of the command line client is to make the api functionality easier accessable from the command line.

 Installing the client
 =====================

 If you followed the :ref:`overview-getting-started` guide, the sesam service will be running on the url http://localhost:9042/api .

-The commandline client is distributed as a python package, so you will need python (v3.4 or later) in order to install and run it:
+The command line client is distributed as a python package, so you will need python (v3.4 or later) in order to install and run it:

 1. Download and install the latest version of python from https://www.python.org/downloads.
 Depending on your OS, the installer might ask you if you want to add python to the machine's executable path.
 You want to answer yes to this.
    For instance: the MS Windows installer has a checkbox called "Add Python 3.5 to PATH" that you need to check.
 2. Install the sesamclient package with python's package manager "pip".
-Open a new commandline window and run this command
+Open a new command line window and run this command

 ::

    pip3 install -U sesamclient

-The sesam client will now be available on the commandline as "sesam".
+The sesam client will now be available on the command line as "sesam".

 Commands overview
 =================
-The most important thing to know is the "help" option (-h), which is available for the commandline client as a whole, and for individual commands
+The most important thing to know is the "help" option (-h), which is available for the command line client as a whole, and for individual commands

 ::